martinsilva01/distributed-systems/README.md

 `server.py` will act as a REST API which accepts requests to `/restaurant` and `/food`.
 Use `client.py` to test the API or send requests manually using curl.

+### PUB SUB directory

+# Requirements and Dependecies
+Python package: pika
+External service: A RabbitMQ server.
+We used Docker.

+# Component purpose
+This section shows a Publish-Subscribe pattern using RabbitMQ.
+It uses a topic exchange for routing.

+driver_pub.py:  This is the publisher.
+It connects to RabbitMQ and declares a topic named delivery.
+Every 5 seconds, it publishes a random location message using the routing key, "driver.location.1"

+customer_sub.py:  This is the subscriber.It connects to RabbitMQ, it uses the delivery topic exchange.
+It specifically listens for messages matching the driver.location.1 routing key.

+# How to run
+Start rabbitmq in docker: Open a terminal and run the following command. docker run -d --hostname my-rabbit --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management

+Start the subscriber: Open a second terminal and run the following command. python3 pubsub/customer_sub.py

+Start the publisher: Open a third terminal and run the following command. python3 pubsub/driver_pub.py